Understanding MAXREFDES117 Module: A Tiny Optical Heart-Rate Sensor

 You might already be familiar with the MAX30102, as it’s a more popular option for heart-rate/SpO2 sensing that comes as an all-in-one package.
 The other two ICs have dedicated jobs to do, making this module more versatile.

 Looking at the pinouts, you can easily see that this is not a breadboard-friendly design.
+The MAXREFDES117 module pinout features an unconventional four-sided design optimised for compact wearable integration.
 That’s one of the downsides for regular breadboard users, but it can be solved with the help of simple jumper wires, as shown in the image below.

 Interfacing MAXREFDES117 Module